-To make things more appealing for the tech-driven land-based fisho, the selection now available ensures most budgets and demands are covered.
+To make things more appealing for the land-based angler, the selection now ensures most budgets and demands are covered.

 Like any piece of angling technology, there are key criteria from which to measure efficacy.

-We should ask ourselves, does the device assist me to catch better fish, and more of them, more often, and with less time invested?
+We should ask ourselves, does the device assist me to catch better fish, and more of them, and with less time invested?

 Fishfinder technology has revolutionized the search for fish.
-And as we refine displays, increase range, and reduce the noise, we are increasing the amount of submerged detail we can see.
+And as we refine displays, increase range, and lower the noise, we increase the amount of submerged detail we can see.

 And yes.
 This has helped us improve our angling bottom line in the key criteria I’ve just listed.

 However, selecting the right unit for you and your applications can be a little tricky.

 Only serious studies and comparisons can reveal the variance in efficacy between brands and models.
 A genuine scientific approach involves plenty of hours and research into variables.

 Most of us simply won’t do this.
 So, ultimately, we’re left with checking the reviews, taking a punt on a particular unit, and finding out for ourselves.

 The selection below may, or may not, be perfect for your specific location and technique.
 However, it will provide you with an excellent starting point.